debendda/multimessenger/README.md

 # Introduction

 This is the documentation for the project multi-messenger for the lecture system administartion.
-This project provides an api written in pyhton for the messengers Telegram and Facebook messenger.
+This project provides an api written in python for the Telegram and Facebook messenger.

 **This is just an example and should not be hosted online.**
 **We are not liable for any damage incurred.**